 This EEG tracing proves that a physiologically active EM signal emerges from the eye and can be detected by an electrode that makes no physical contact with the body.

-RES is working on developing a durable, practical electrode that can be used in medicine and other fields.
+Ross Energy Systems is working on developing a durable, practical electrode that can be used in medicine and other fields.

 This Patent Pending was for a Whole Body EM Scanner.
 It included several configurations: one that scans the entire body with the person lying down; one that scans the chest and abdomen with the person sitting up; and a smaller hand-held version that can scan any part of the body.